cnsoto/JavaScript-Notes/THIS keyword.md

   console.log(colors2.r)//Uncaught TypeError: Cannot read property 'r' of undefined
 ```
 ----
-A better approch to handdle this data protection integrety issue one solution would be.
+A better approch to handdle this data protection integrety issue would be.

 ----
 Example 3.5 Shows a better handling construction function when the _new_ keyword is missing